46Dimensions/LexiconPro/README.md

 ```

 ## Running the script
-In the same directory, run `python main.py`.
+Run `vocabularyplus` or `vp`.
+You can also use the 'Vocabulary Plus' application.
-To make a vocabulary JSON file, run `python create_vocab_file.py`.
+To make a vocabulary JSON file, run `vocabularyplus create` or `vp create`.

 ## Reporting issues
 Go to [Create New Issue](https://github.com/46Dimensions/VocabularyPlus/issues/new).